-COM 1000 Attendance: Students are allowed three (3) absences during the course of the semester without penalty excluding university approved absences or Covid-related absences.

-Each absence over these three will result in a 15-point deduction from your final grade.
+COM 1000 Attendance: Students are allowed (1) absence during the course of the semester without penalty excluding university approved absences or Covid-related absences.
+Each absence over this amount will result in a 15-point deduction from your final grade.
 Please notify me at least one week prior to excused absences with documentation and contact information from the sponsoring program/department.
 You are responsible for communicating with your instructor in order to make up missed work within one calendar week of the excused absence.